 The mutual goal of the School of Education’s faculty, staff and the Career Center team is student success.
 By working together, faculty, staff and the Career Center can facilitate the career and professional development of students to ensure that they make informed career decisions.
-The Career Center career consultants are always eager to pursue new ways to reach students, and are happy to collaborate with you on ideas for programs or class presentations.
+The Career Center career advisors are always eager to pursue new ways to reach students, and are happy to collaborate with you on ideas for programs or class presentations.
 Employers are also often interested in meeting with faculty members to learn more about current fields of study and to discuss trends and needs in the workplace.
 Please let the Career Center know if you’re interested in meeting with employers.

 Help Your Students Reach Their Career Goals